NightScript370/nightscript370.github.io/pages/modding/ds-index.md

 DS mode flashcards are a slot-1 method of running Nintendo DS applications.
 Flashcarts have the advantages of keeping console files and portable files separate, the ability to be used without modding your system and are usable on DS Phat/Lite consoles.
 However, unlike modding the actual console, there are multiple flashcarts on the market, each with different kernel requirements.
 The kernel you use is the most important.

-[There is a **work in progress** flashcart index made](https://nightyoshi370.github.io/mm-github-pages-starter/), which has kernels, firmware, reviews and purchase links.
+[There is a **work in progress** flashcart index](https://nightyoshi370.github.io/mm-github-pages-starter/), which has kernels, firmware, reviews and purchase links.

 #### DLDI